-So when my girlfriend Erin of Erin’s Food Files posted a recipe (Banana Nutella Microwave Brownie) that she made up with a leftover half of a banana from her son Elliot, I kind of rolled my eyes.
+So when my girlfriend Erin posted a recipe for (Banana Nutella Microwave Brownie) that she made up with a leftover half of a banana, I kind of rolled my eyes.
 I thought, ya right…I have fallen for the mug cake one too many times.
-But then I read her description and the recipe was different than any of the others.
-So I figured what the hell, I will give it one more chance.
+But her recipe was so different than any of the others I had tried, I decided to give the mug cake one last chance.
 And, BAM!
-It was exactly what I had been looking for in a mug cake!
+It was exactly what I had been looking for!

 I started trying to think of what made her recipe so different from all the others…and then it hit me, NO EGG.
 Sure the banana part is different too, but a banana can be replaced with things like oil and peanut butter.
 But the egg?!
 The egg is what had made all the other recipes so spongy!
 You can make a whole cake with just one egg…so why would we include a whole egg in a tiny mug cake for one??

 Once I realized the egg was what was holding me back, the options were endless.
 I have made more mug cakes in the past few weeks then I care to admit.
 Two other super delicious mug cakes I have made are this Red Velvet Mug Cake and this super easy The Best Pumpkin Mug Cake!

 This Chocolate Peanut Butter Mug Cake is not too peanut butter-y, but just enough.
 It’s full of chocolate flavor and has a great texture.
 When microwaving, it does rise really high and fall.
 It’s strange and looks awful, but it tastes absolutely perfect — I promise!

 P.S.
 A mini whisk does make mug cakes easier to make.
 I tend to make a mess with a fork. 😉